lihararora/lihararora.github.io/useful_resources.md

 * [Google's XSS game](https://xss-game.appspot.com/) - In this training program, you will learn to find and exploit XSS bugs
 * [Damn Vulnerable Web Application (DVWA)](http://www.dvwa.co.uk/) - an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment

+### Linux Security/Internals

+* [Linux insides](https://0xax.gitbooks.io/linux-insides/content/index.html) - A series of posts about the linux kernel and its insides
+* [Linux workstation security checklist](https://github.com/lfit/itpol/blob/master/linux-workstation-security.md) - This document is aimed at teams of systems administrators who use Linux workstations to access and manage your project's IT infrastructure

+### Network Security

+* [NMAP mind map](https://nmap.org/docs/nmap-mindmap.pdf) - The ultimate network scanning tool
+* [MASSCAN by Robert Graham](https://github.com/robertdavidgraham/masscan) - This is the fastest Internet port scanner.
+It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second

 ### Cryptography